ehabkost/passerd/USERGUIDE.markdown

 ### Special commands

-You can type special commands on the #twitter channel:
+You can type some special commands on the IRC channel:

 * `!` - force the Twitter timeline to be fetched imeediately
 * `!!` - force the Twitter timeline to be fetched, _including older posts_